Cases Disposal Rate At NIRC Goes Up By 37 % In 2020 - UrduPoint

 Cases Disposal Rate At NIRC Goes Up By 37 % In 2020

-The disposal rate of cases at National Industrial Relation Commission (NIRC) has jumped to 8,633 in first eight months of 2020, posting a growth of 37 per cent as compared to the corresponding period of 2019

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Oct, 2020 ) :The disposal rate of cases at National Industrial Relation Commission (NIRC) has jumped to 8,633 in first eight months of 2020, posting a growth of 37 per cent as compared to the corresponding period of 2019.
+ISLAMABAD, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :The disposal rate of cases at National Industrial Relation Commission (NIRC) has jumped to 8,633 in first eight months of 2020, posting a growth of 37 per cent as compared to the corresponding period of 2019.

 The NIRC had resolved at least 6,277 industrial disputed during the first eight months of 2019, said an official document.